Data protection

 Safety note

-We strive to store your personal data by taking technical and organizational possibilities so that they are not accessible to third parties.
-When communicating by e-mail, complete data security cannot be guaranteed, so we recommend that you send confidential information by post.
+We make every effort to take technical and organizational measures to store your personal data in such a way that it is not accessible to third parties.
+Complete data security cannot be guaranteed when communicating by e-mail, so we recommend that you send confidential information by post.

 VIII.
 Analysis tools and advertising